diku-dk/futhark-website/blog/2016-04-15-futhark-and-pyopencl.rst

 which is encoded as RGB within a 32-bit integer (the alpha channel is not used)::

-  fun int escapeToColour(int depth, int divergence) =
+  fun escapeToColour(depth: int, divergence: int): int =
     if depth == divergence
     then 0
     else let r = 3 * divergence